tedsalmon/pysimpleblog/README.md

 Roadmap
 =======

 Currently, not all features that I would like have been implemented.
-Here's a list of features waiting to be implemented in order of importance descending.
+Here's a list of features waiting to be implemented by order of urgency.

-* Save Post as Draft (Mostly implemented)
 * User Management
 * Custom links to external sites
 * Image uploads